mchez808/treehouse/quality-assurance/qa-notes.md

+# Configuration Testing

+Testing out all the systems and their configurations that the software should run on.
+This complexity can be well captured in a test matrix documentation.

+## Browsers

+Example: a UI will depend on the browser, but there's no reason to believe that a REST API will have such dependency.

+## Mobile devices

+1. Limit scope of which tests are done on all these configurations.
+Possibly write mobile-specific tests.

+2. Use a VM-based browser testing tool (e.g., CrossBrowserTesting.com or BrowserStack.com)

+## Advice for Configuration Testing

+Limit testing to more of the bare essentials.

+# Acceptance Criteria

 We can't test what we don't know!
 That's why it's important to ask many clarifying questions and be very specific early on.

-# Acceptance Criteria

 Development Process:
 Idea -> Feature -> Dev -> Test -> Release